telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/overview.md

 When at least one visible report parameter has the AutoRefresh property turned off a __Preview__ button appears.
 In this case, to preview the report, the end user should click the Preview button.
 If all parameters have default values, the report runs automatically on the first view.
 You can show or hide the parameters area from the __Parameters__ button in the report viewer’s toolbar.

-## Document Map
+## HTML Report Document Map

 The document map pane provides a set of navigational links to report items in a rendered report.
 When you view a report that has a document map, a separate side pane appears next to the report preview area.
-A user can click a link in the document map to jump to the report page that displays the corresponding item.
+A user can click a link in the document map to jump to the HTML report page that displays the corresponding item.
 Report sections and groups are arranged in the hierarchy of links.
 Clicking items in the document map refreshes the report preview and displays the area of the report that corresponds to the item in the document map.

 To add links to the document map, you set the __DocumentMapText__ property of the report item to text that you create or to an expression that evaluates to the text that you want to be displayed in the document map.

-## Page Modes
+## HTML Report Page Modes

 The [page modes]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/report-viewer-initialization%}) are two. __Continuous scrolling__ and __Single page__.
 The Single page mode renders only one page in the viewport.
 This mode does not hinder the browser with a lot of DOM objects, actions or event listeners, but limits the report data that the user could read.

-The Continuous scroll mode gives the user the ability to read all report pages at once.
+The Continuous scroll mode gives the user the ability to read all HTML report pages at once.
 When the report is ready, in the viewport are rendered N number of pages to fill in the visible part of your report viewer.
 Each next or previous page will be loaded on demand if the user scrolls up or down.
 If the user navigates to 5th page for example, in the DOM tree will be rendered all pages that are visible in the viewport, before and after the wanted page, plus all their actions and event listeners.
 All other pages, that are out of the visible part, will not be loaded.
 On their place will be added skeleton pages, that will be replaced with the actual page, only if the user scrolls to them.

 Continuous scroll mode is the default page mode.
 To change the page mode, check __pageMode__ option in [Report Viewer Initialization]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/report-viewer-initialization%}) article.

-## How it works
+## How does HTML5 Report Viewer work?

 The HTML5 Report Viewer is a composite of Telerik Kendo Ui widgets, whose template consists of three files: HTML (UI), CSS (styles), and JS (functionality).
 The viewer can be styled and customized with standard JavaScript, CSS, and custom HTML.
 For more details refer to [HTML5 Report Viewer Customizing]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/overview%}) articles.

 The purpose of the HTML5 Report Viewer is to display Telerik Reports and allow the user to interact with them.
 Reports are processed and rendered on the server where __Telerik Reporting engine__ and __Reporting REST service__ run.
 Reports and their resources are handled and delivered to the viewer through the [Reporting REST service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}).

 The HTML5 Report Viewer's content is rendered in __DIV__ elements.
-The report in the viewer is rendered through the HTML rendering mechanism based on the [Design Considerations for HTML Rendering]({%slug telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations%}).
+The HTML report in the viewer is rendered through the HTML rendering mechanism based on the [Design Considerations for HTML Rendering]({%slug telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations%}).

 ## See Also